Duncan Campbell Scott

-A career civil servant, Scott served as deputy superintendent of the Department of Indian Affairs from 1913 to 1932.
+A career civil servant, Scott served as deputy superintendent of the Department of Indian Affairs from 1913 to 1932, in which he would eventually coin the phrase “final solution for the Indian problem” while promoting the cultural assimilation of native populations.

 Life and legacy

 Scott was born in Ottawa, Ontario, the son of Rev. William Scott, a Methodist preacher, and Janet MacCallum.
 He was educated at Stanstead Wesleyan College.
 Early in life, he became an accomplished pianist.

 Scott wanted to be a doctor, but family finances were precarious, so in 1879 he joined the federal civil service.

 William Scott might not have money [but] he had connections in high places.
 Among his acquaintances was the prime minister, Sir John A. Macdonald, who agreed to meet with Duncan.
 As chance would have it, when Duncan arrived for his interview, the prime minister had a memo on his desk from the Indian Branch of the Department of the Interior asking for a temporary copying clerk.
 Making a quick decision while the serious young applicant waited in front of him, Macdonald wrote across the request: 'Approved.
 Employ Mr. Scott at $1.50.'

 Scott "spent his entire career in the same branch of government, working his way up to the position of deputy superintendent of Indian Affairs in 1913, the highest non-elected position possible in his department.
 He remained in this post until his retirement in 1932."

 Scott's father later also worked in Indian Affairs.
 The entire family moved into a newly built house on 108 Lisgar St., where Duncan Campbell Scott lived for the rest of his life.

 In 1883 Scott met fellow civil servant, Archibald Lampman.
 It was the beginning of an instant friendship that would continue unbroken until Lampman's death sixteen years later....
 It was Scott who initiated wilderness camping trips, a recreation that became Lampman's favourite escape from daily drudgery and family problems.
 In turn, Lampman's dedication to the art of poetry would inspire Scott's first experiments in verse.
 By the late 1880s Scott was publishing poetry in the prestigious American magazine, Scribner's.
 In 1889 his poems "At the Cedars" and "Ottawa" were included in the pioneering anthology, Songs of the Great Dominion.

 Scott and Lampman "shared a love of poetry and the Canadian wilderness.
 During the 1890s the two made a number of canoe trips together in the area north of Ottawa."